devgregw/Team3aniMaL/README.md

 ## How to Run
 ### Running the Model Implementation
 #### Setting up the workspace
 It is recommended to use Visual Studio Code with Python installed for it.
-Python version must also be installed on your machine and be 3.6+ in order to work with the code provided.
+Python must also be installed on your machine and be version 3.6+ in order to work with the code provided if you plan to use it through command line.
 The following libraries must also be download to work
 - tensorflow (Keras should come with tensorflow)
 - numpy
 - PIL

 Please make sure that you all this is properly installed in order to run the code.
+Also make sure to download the appropriate dataset and a sample model as those are not included in this repository.
+A sample model is especially needed if you plan on testing or predicting with the model.
+Also pay close attention to when an absolute or relative path is required.
 #### Setting up the repository
-Clone the repository and place it in your preferred project space.
+Use github bash and clone the repository and place it in your preferred project space.
+Or you can download the whole repository and extract it from a zip into your preferred project space.
 #### Downloading the model
 To download a sample model to predict and test view this link: https://drive.google.com/drive/folders/1OD2z9ztrpB-JVjK30fnOF85GQiGl2coc?usp=sharing